growdigital/forestgarden.wales/content/tour.md

   * Mushroom Manor: growing mushrooms on logs
   * Willow Walk
 5. Exit via plant shop

+## Included in the tour

+* Tea and coffee
+* Beautiful wooded hillside location
+* Opportunity to buy selected forest garden plants

 Please note, **BOOKING IS ESSENTIAL**.
 Wellies and waterproofs highly recommended.
 Also, at the very least, a mild interest in gardening is a prerequisite: the garden is in its early stages and indifferent individuals will only see twigs.